Beth Barnes

 - Institutional lineage: METR emerged from ARC Evals, which was incubated by the Alignment Research Center before spinning out as a standalone evaluation-focused organization.

-- Why she matters: Barnes is one of the central builders of the independent evaluation layer that frontier AI governance increasingly relies on.
+- Why she matters: Barnes is one of the central builders of the independent evaluation layer that frontier AI governance increasingly relies on for pre-deployment and entity-level risk evidence.

 From Alignment to Evals